mak448a/mak448a.github.io/blog/compile-ios-godot-without-mac.md

 ---
 layout: blog
-title: How to compile Godot to iOS without a Mac
+title: How to export a Godot Project to iOS without a Mac for free
 permalink: /blog/compile-ios-godot-without-mac
 description: Ever wanted to compile a Godot app to an iPhone IPA without owning a Mac or renting a Mac in the cloud?
-This is a guide to export/compile a Godot Project or XCodeProject to iOS without owning a Mac!
+This guide teaches you how to export a Godot Project or XCodeProject to iOS without owning a Mac.
 date: July 22, 2024
-edited: December 8, 2024
+edited: March 19, 2025
 ---

-Ever wanted to compile a Godot app to an iPhone IPA without owning a Mac or renting a Mac in the cloud?
+Ever wanted to export a Godot app or project to an iPhone IPA without owning a Mac or renting a Mac in the cloud?
 This guide is for you!

 Please give [my repository](https://github.com/mak448a/build-ios) a star on GitHub if this helps!